ortus-docs/cfcouchbase-sdk-docs/installation/index.md

 box install cfcouchbase
 ```

+This approach can be used for both ColdBox and non-ColdBox applications.

 ## ColdBox Module (Recommended)
 The CFCouchbase SDK is already a ColdBox Module.
 So if you are building a ColdBox MVC application and install CFCouchbase with `box install cfcouchbase`, it will be installed in your `modules` directory, create a mapping called `cfcouchbase` for you and create all the WireBox binders for you.
 If you are not using ColdBox, then you will have to use the longer installation methods below.